simde-utc/portail/documentation/frontend/redux.md

 ## CRUD creaters

-As th portal's api mainly follows CRUD (Create Read Update Delete) design, most part of the Redux actions also follows it.
+As the portal's api mainly follows CRUD (Create Read Update Delete) design, most part of the Redux actions also follows it.
 That is why we have created creaters of action types, of actions and of CRUD reducers.
 These functions are in `react/utils.js`.

 Ressources names are put in the singular by convention.

-### Action types creaters
+### Action types creators

 `createCrudTypes(name)` creates a set of types that follows the following scheme from a resources name `name` :